rougin/basilisk/README.md

 ├─ Scripts/
 ```

-The directory where the scripts are stored.
+This is the directory to store commands or scripts.
 These scripts can be executed directly using the `php` command in the terminal:

 ``` php
 // src/Scripts/HelloWorld.php